webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 ==The dreaded pipe character==

-'''What happens:''' The content you've entered in the text field contains a pipe character(<nowiki>"|"</nowiki>).
+'''What happens:''' The content you've entered in the '''Content''' text field contains a pipe character ('''<nowiki>|</nowiki>''').
 When you click '''Save page''' all of the text including and following the pipe character disappears.

 When the pipe character appears in a Semantic MediaWiki form it gets interpreted as a parameter separator for the template call.
 When you edit a page via '''Edit with Form''' (&action=formedit) everything you enter in the '''Content''' text field is contained in a form that calls a template to render the content.
 So the rendering engine hits the pipe and stops generating the form (unless the characters following the pipe happen to match a named parameter, but hey, what are the chances?).